renegeizu/Web-Skeleton/README.md

 # Deployment

+## Application Name

+To change the name of the app, search for "AppName" and replace it with the desired name.

 ## Frontend

 A script ready for AWS Amplify can be found in `amplify.yml`, it's configured to run the JS tests and build the React application.